RosettaCommons/documentation/scripting_documentation/RosettaScripts/Filters/filter_pages/SimpleMetricFilter.md

 composite_action  | Description
 ------------ | -------------
 `any` | Filter on ANY metric in the composite.
 For example, if we have lt, and cutoff as 5, than if ANY metric is less than 5, we return True.
 `all` | Filter on ALL metrics.
-For examle, if we use the same example as above with ALL, then ALL metrics in the composite must be less than 5 to pass the filter
+For example, if we use the same example as above with ALL, then ALL metrics in the composite must be less than 5 to pass the filter
 `metric_name` | This can be any composite name.
 See the individual composite for more.
 For the case of the [[CompositeEnergyMetric]] this can be any scoreterm name.
 This allows us to filter on any metric name calculated by the composite metric.